 Compensation Could Be Yours

 Florida Statutes Section 95.11 outlines the statute of limitations for both personal injury cases and wrongful death cases.
-You have four years from the time of the boating accident to file a lawsuit for personal injury.
-If you lost a loved one in a boating accident, you have two years from the time of their death to file.
+You have two years from the time of the boating accident to file a lawsuit for personal injury.
+For wrongful death cases, this statute of limitations still applies, but the countdown begins from the date of your loved one’s passing.

 If the other boater was the one who caused the accident, and that can be proven, they could owe you damages.
 These damages are a way to make you whole again after the accident.
 They cannot take away the pain you have felt or the trauma you experienced, but they can ease the financial burden.
 Some of the damages you can pursue include: